 Life Members

-Rosemary Riso was nominated and awarded Life Membership of the GTA on 26th September 2012 at its 2012 AGM.
+Rosemary Risso was nominated and awarded Life Membership of the GTA on 26th September 2012 at its 2012 AGM.

 Rosemary Risso has been involved with touch going back to about 1990 or maybe even earlier, this being well over 20 years.